 - The importance of bringing their documents to the pre-start for their DBS to be set up as they cannot start work without this being done for reasons of safer, safe guarding. - Policies are discussed and questions discussed.
-The sign off sheet is signed off. - Fire procedures, pointing out exits, firefighting equipment, & evacuation instructions.

-- New staff must not open the entrance door, handover children, or release the door under any circumstances. - Nursery security which is site specific. - Mobile phones policy. - Maintaining ratios. - Nursery presentation standards. - Children's allergies and/or dietary requirements list. - Walk around nursery premises, with the Nursery Manager pointing out key safety points, such as safety gates, cupboard locks, etc. - Personal social networking sites guidelines. - Risk assessments. - Training on-line and policy questions and/or questionnaires.
+The sign off sheet is signed off. - Fire procedures, pointing out exits, firefighting equipment, & evacuation instructions. - DBS clearances, personal care routines, lone working, nappy changing. - New staff must not open the entrance door, handover children, or release the door under any circumstances. - Nursery security which is site specific. - Mobile phones policy. - Maintaining ratios. - Nursery presentation standards. - Children's allergies and/or dietary requirements list. - Walk around nursery premises, with the Nursery Manager pointing out key safety points, such as safety gates, cupboard locks, etc. - Personal social networking sites guidelines. - Risk assessments. - Training on-line and policy questions and/or questionnaires.